ttlew/conversation/dialog-build.md

 - **Prevent a Found response from displaying when it's not needed**: If you specify Found responses for multiple slots, then if a user provides values for multiple slots at once, the Found response for at least one of the slots will be displayed.
 You probably want either the Found response for all of them or none of them to be returned.

     To prevent just one of the Found responses from being displayed, you can add a condition to the Found response that prevents it from being displayed if more than one slot value is filled.
-For example, you can add `!($size && $time)` as the condition.
+For example, use the JSON editor to add the following condition to the last slot with a Found response:
+    ```json
+    "conditions": "!($size && $time)"
+    ```

     This condition prevents the response from being displayed if the $size and $time context variables are both provided.

 - **Handle requests to exit the process**: Add at least one node-level handler that can recognize it when a user wants to exit the node.